timesize/project-00/readme.md

 ###### How should I begin approaching this?

 * Create a **NEW GitHub repository** from your GitHub account.
-Make sure you're in your `develop` folder, and create the project locally.
+Make sure you're in your class work folder, and create the project locally.
 Follow the steps to `git init` the new repo.
-* You'll need an `index.html`, `main.css`, and `main.js`.
+* You'll need an `index.html`, `style.css`, and `app.js`.
 Make sure your stylesheet and JavaScript files are linked in `index.html`, and also include the CDNs you'll be using (Bootstrap, jQuery).

 ---